Overnight Sensation (Hit Record): Reception

-Cash Box called it a "simply incredible rocker (possibly the best ever laid down by the group)" and said that "Eric Carmen's lead vocals are perfect and dynamic as can be, but the real delight here is the series of changes this track goes through."
+Cash Box called it a "simply incredible rocker (possibly the best ever laid down by the group)" and said that "Eric Carmen's lead vocals are perfect and dynamic as can be, but the real delight here is the series of changes this track goes through".
 Record World said that the song is in a Beach Boys mold and that the "dynamic production is in total command of goosebumps and a good time feeling."

-Classic Rock History critic Brian Kachejian rated "Overnight Sensation (Hit Record)" as the Raspberries 2nd best song, saying that "this spectacular song was probably the band’s most mature work and easily their best production" and that "there’s sort of a Beach Boys 'Good Vibrations' vibe also happening here in terms of arrangement, production and harmonies."
-Music journalist Ken Sharp rated it the Raspberries' 6th best song, calling it a "jaw-dropping, mini Spectorian-Beach Boys symphony."
-Ultimate Classic Rock critic Dave Swanson rated it as the Raspberries 8th best song, saying that it is "probably the Raspberries' most adventurous record" and a "majestic slice of pop music."
-Swanson described it as "a mini-symphony packed into a five minute song" that is "overflowing with vocals, percussion, guitars, drums, saxophones, pianos, you name it."
+Classic Rock History critic Brian Kachejian rated "Overnight Sensation (Hit Record)" as the Raspberries 2nd best song, saying that "this spectacular song was probably the band's most mature work and easily their best production" and that "there's sort of a Beach Boys 'Good Vibrations' vibe also happening here in terms of arrangement, production and harmonies".
+Music journalist Ken Sharp rated it the Raspberries' 6th best song, calling it a "jaw-dropping, mini Spectorian-Beach Boys symphony".
+Ultimate Classic Rock critic Dave Swanson rated it as the Raspberries 8th best song, saying that it is "probably the Raspberries' most adventurous record" and a "majestic slice of pop music".
+Swanson described it as "a mini-symphony packed into a five minute song" that is "overflowing with vocals, percussion, guitars, drums, saxophones, pianos, you name it".

+Billboard rated "Overnight Sensation (Hit Record)" as one of the best cuts of Starting Over.

-John Lennon, a Raspberries fan, particularly liked "Overnight Sensation" and was present for part of the recording of the Starting Over album.
+John Lennon, a Raspberries fan, particularly liked "Overnight Sensation" and was present for part of the recording of Starting Over.
 Although uncredited, he is said to have assisted with the production of the song.